Affiliate links on Android Authority may earn us a commission. Learn more.

 As with the previous Galaxy S20 FE, the Galaxy S21 FE includes the essential features of the Galaxy S21 while shaving off some of the premium elements to lower the price.
 That includes a slightly weaker camera system, lower-grade build materials, and less RAM for the base model.

-These trade-offs result in a slightly lower Galaxy S21 FE price, which starts at $699.
-That’s $100 less than the Galaxy S21’s base MSRP.
+These trade-offs resulted in a slightly lower Galaxy S21 FE price, which started at $699.
+That was $100 less than the Galaxy S21’s original base MSRP.
+However, with the launch of the Galaxy S23 series, Samsung permanently lowered the price of the Galaxy S21 FE to $599 and the Galaxy S22 to $699.

-However, there are some perks to the Galaxy S21 FE.
+Please note that there are some perks to the Galaxy S21 FE other than its price.
 You get a bigger battery with this model as compared to the main Galaxy S21.
-The Galaxy S21 FE also launches with Android 12, which means it will get one more year of Android upgrades than the main Galaxy S21 lineup, which launched with Android 11.
+The Galaxy S21 FE also launched with Android 12, which means it will get one more year of Android upgrades than the main Galaxy S21 lineup, which launched with Android 11.

 Is the Samsung Galaxy S21 FE worth buying?

 On paper, the Galaxy S21 FE is a great phone.
-For under $700, you get one of the best mobile chipsets of 2021, a decent camera system, Android 12 out-of-the-box, and more.
+For under $600, you get one of the best mobile chipsets of 2021, a decent camera system, Android 12 out-of-the-box, and more.
 No matter how you shake it, that’s not bad.
+You can read our detailed thoughts on the device in our Samsung Galaxy S21 FE review.

-However, the Samsung Galaxy S21 FE is landing just weeks from when we expect to see the Samsung Galaxy S22.
-This device will almost certainly come with a better chipset in the Snapdragon 8 Gen 1.
-It will also almost certainly have a better camera, more RAM, and the same out-of-the-box Android 12.
-It will probably only be about $100 more expensive than the Galaxy S21 FE, too.
+However, the Samsung Galaxy S21 FE landed just weeks before the Samsung Galaxy S22.
+This device comes with a better chipset in the Snapdragon 8 Gen 1.
+It also has a better camera, more RAM, and the same out-of-the-box Android 12.
+When you take into account that, even today, it’s only $100 more expensive than the Galaxy S21 FE, you have a tricky situation.

 This all leaves the Samsung Galaxy S21 FE in a precarious position.
-Its hardware isn’t as good as what you’ll find in the Galaxy S21 and Galaxy S22.
-Its price might be low, but it’s not so much lower to make it a no-brainer purchase as we saw with the Samsung Galaxy S20 FE.
+Its hardware isn’t as good as what you’ll find in the Galaxy S21, Galaxy S22, or the newest Samsung Galaxy S23.
+Its price might be low, but it’s not so much lower to make it a no-brainer purchase.

 For specific types of buyers, the Galaxy S21 FE might be a good choice.
-For most, though, waiting to see how the Galaxy S22 shapes up might be worth it.
+For most, though, checking out the Galaxy S22 (or even the Galaxy S23, which is $200 more expensive) might be worth it.

 What AA readers think of the Samsung Galaxy S21 FE